 Motor carriers with less than satisfactory safety ratings

-As of late 2008, there were 1,087 truck companies with less than satisfactory safety ratings.
-The information was provided by the Federal Motor Carrier Safety Administration, through a Freedom of Information Act request by Michigan Auto Law.
+There were 1,087 truck companies in Michigan with less than satisfactory safety ratings, according to information provided by the Federal Motor Carrier Safety Administration (FMCSA) to Michigan Auto Law through a Freedom of Information Act.

-Conditional rating: A conditional rating means that the truck company’s records indicate the truck was out of compliance with one or more safety requirements.
+- Conditional rating: A conditional rating means that a truck company’s records indicate the truck was out of compliance with one or more safety requirements.

-The unsafe truck companies listed have fleets ranging from one to nearly 200 trucks, but the majority have between one and 10 large trucks, such as tractor-trailers, cargo tank trucks, motor coaches and school buses.
+The unsafe truck companies in Michigan have fleets ranging from one to nearly 200 trucks, but the majority have between one and 10 large trucks, such as tractor-trailers, cargo tank trucks, motor coaches and school buses.

 The trucking companies are based in practically every city in Michigan.

-We believe the public has an urgent need for this information, because these motor carriers are severely endangering drivers by putting unmaintained trucks on the roads.
+We believe the public has an urgent need for this information, because unsafe motor carriers are severely endangering drivers by putting un-maintained trucks on the roads.